 Race and National Origin Discrimination

-• An African-American client’s job title was reduced three times over several months while her duties were reassigned to two white coworkers.
+• African American’s job title was reduced three times over several months while her duties were reassigned to two white coworkers.
 Client received $90,000 settlement.

-• An African-American client was terminated on the basis of a non-existent company policy.
+• African American terminated on the basis of a non-existent company policy.
 After his termination, a younger, white male was promoted.
 Client received $49,600 settlement.

 • Pakistani client terminated from position as vice president after being put on Performance Improvement Plan for vague allegations.
 Client received $107,323 settlement.

-• An African-American client was terminated from position as officer of the company after filing formal complaint of discrimination.
+• African American terminated from position as officer of the company after filing formal complaint of discrimination.
 Client received $302,292 settlement.

-• An African-American regional vice president was passed over for promotion on several occasions.
+• African American regional vice president was passed over for promotion on several occasions.
 Client received $166,999 settlement.

 • Client of Korean national origin terminated by Caucasian of U.S. national origin with no reason offered for the termination.
 Client received $48,840 settlement.